Guides

 Prison vs Jail: What is The Difference?

-Have you ever wondered about the differences between jail and prison?
-Many people think of them as the same, but they are distinctly different in many ways.
+Have you ever wondered about the difference between jail and prison?
+Many people think of jail vs prison as the same, but they are distinctly different in many ways.
 The most fundamental difference is the length of incarceration for inmates.
+While both institutions serve as forms of confinement, jails are typically temporary holding facilities, often operated by local governments, while prisons are long-term correctional institutions managed by state or federal authorities.

 - People guilty of a misdemeanor who are serving a sentence of less than one year.